-8. On June 1, 2011 Mr. Rodems caused a warrant for Gillespie's arrest to be issued on a writ of bodily attachment for civil contempt for allegedly failing to appear for a deposition.
+on a writ of bodily attachment for civil contempt for allegedly failing to appear for a deposition.
 This follows the Order Adjudging Plaintiff Neil J. Gillespie In Contempt by Judge Martha Cook September 30, 2010.
 The hearing was held ex-parte and Gillespie was not present and did not have representation.
 Gillespie appealed the contempt order to the 2dDCA in case 2D10-5197 along with the Final Summary Judgment As To Count I. Rodems acknowledged the appeal by letter to Gillespie October 26, 2010.
 (Exhibit 1-A).

 Gillespie replied by letter November 8, 2010 that he agreed to attend a deposition as long as he was represented by counsel.
 (Exhibit 1-B).
 Gillespie cannot have unmoderated contact with Mr. Rodems on the medical advice of Dr. Karin Huffer, Gillespie's disability advocate.
 Dr. Huffer also advised Gillespie not to attend a deposition without ADA accommodations in place.
-Mr. Rodems has a history of harassing behavior toward Gillespie, as well as a practice of creating a false record of events about

-Gillespie.
-In the alternative Gillespie offered to be deposed at a law enforcement office.
+Mr. Rodems has a history of harassing behavior toward Gillespie, as well as a practice of creating a false record of events about Gillespie.
+In the alternative Gillespie offered to be deposed at a law enforcement office1.
 Rodems did not respond and instead sought to have Gillespie arrested on a writ of bodily attachment.

-- 9. Mr. Rodems obtained the writ of bodily attachment for improper purposes, to intentionally disrupt the appellant process in appeal 2D10-5197, and/or to force settlement of this lawsuit on terms favorable to the Defendants.
-Mr. Rodems obtained the writ of bodily attachment through a series of ex-parte hearings where Gillespie was not present and not represented by counsel as set forth in Exhibit 2. - 10.
+- 6. Mr. Rodems obtained the writ of bodily attachment for improper purposes, to intentionally disrupt the appellant process in appeal 2D10-5197, and/or to force settlement of this lawsuit on terms favorable to the Defendants.
+Mr. Rodems obtained the writ of bodily attachment through a series of ex-parte hearings where Gillespie was not present and not represented by counsel as set forth in Exhibit 2. - 7.
 Judge James D. Arnold issued an Order to Show Cause May 4, 2011 to appear in chambers on Wednesday, June 1, 2011 at 11:00 a.m. in Room 514 of the Hillsborough County Courthouse, located at 800 E..
 Twiggs Street, Tampa, FL.
-33602 to show cause why he should not be held in contempt of court for failure to appear for a deposition. - 11.
+33602 to show cause why he should not be held in contempt of court for failure to appear for a deposition. - 8.
 Gillespie took the following action responsive to the Order To Show Cause set for hearing June 1, 2011 before Judge James D. Arnold: - a.
-May 24, 2011 Gillespie filed Plaintiff's Motion For Appointment of Counsel, ADAAccommodation Request, and Memorandum of Law. - b.
-May 27, 2011 Gillespie applied for the services of the Public Defender and was found indigent by Allison Raistrick of the Clerk's Indigent Screening Unit pursuant to section 27.52 Florida Statutes to appoint the public defender. - c.
-May 27, 2011 Gillespie filed Verified Notice of Filing Disability Information of Neil J. Gillespie.
+May 24, 2011 Gillespie filed Plaintiff's Motion For Appointment of Counsel, ADA Accommodation Request, and Memorandum of Law.

-&lt;sup>1 Not while in custody.
+1 Not while in custody.